The world has persisted many a long year, having once been set going in the appropriate motions.

 Impossible as it sounds, the information is almost free; there is only demanding effort to unlock the secret to life.
 Formalized religion and uncritical political platitudes cannot save you.
 You must develop critical independent thinking.
 Your mind must be your own (as far as that is humanly possible).
 If your life is supreme, if you have sovereignty over it and want to make choices that make sense of your life, then human goodness is only a thought away.
 Someone has to save the West in 'The Age of the Irrational’.
 It might as well be you.
 Become the ‘Calm Stoic’ in the sea of Islamic fascism, Christian malaise and Leftist hypocrisy.

-* Stalin had the short story writer Issac Babel murdered along with ten of thousands of other artists.
-He was a great writer and he ran into a religious fundamentalist Marxist as all the Bolsheviks were.
+Note, * Stalin had the short story writer Isaac Babel murdered along with tens of thousands of other artists.
+Babel was a great writer and he ran into a religious fundamentalist Marxist, as all the Bolsheviks were.
 To the charge that I always mistake pink for red; this is simply too straight forward.
 I believe that democratic socialism is a gentle form of huggy-kissy autocracy.
-It would likely never have the human rights abuses of the communist countries in the Cold War era, but instead, will gently descend into a grey, defeatist, pessimistic state of stagnation with a psychological bow of the kind of people as a slave or servant to the government and the politically correct; at any rate it will conclude in the last with the demise of Western Civilization altogether.
+It would likely never have the human rights abuses of the communist countries in the Cold War era, but instead, will gently descend into a grey, defeatist, pessimistic state of stagnation with a psychological bow of the kind of people as a slave or servant to the government and the politically correct; i.e., the political class; at any rate it will conclude in the last, with the demise of Western Civilization altogether.

 From Why Orwell Matters: "It is true on the face of it that Orwell was one of the founding fathers of anti-Communism; that he had a strong patriotic sense and a very potent instinct for what we might call elementary right and wrong; that he despised government and bureaucracy and was a stout individualist . . ." well, we can give Hitch that much about Orwell I suppose.